 Consider this passage from the late Robert Heaney: "Although bone mass is certainly the most extensively studied of the fragility factors, low bone mass is not the whole of the osteoporosis story and may not even be its most important component (despite frequent assertions to the contrary).
 If one could magically normalize bone mass in everyone, would one eliminate osteoporotic fractures?
 The best answer that can be given today is ‘no.’" https://pubmed.ncbi.nlm.nih.gov/9471936/

-Assume (as you should**) that Heaney is correct.
-What else, besides intrinsic bone conditions, might lead to fragility fractures of the hip (that is, those caused by low energy mechanisms)?
+Assume (as you should) that Heaney is correct.
+What else, besides intrinsic bone conditions, might lead to fragility fractures of the hip?

 Additional Points to Consider

 If other factors outside the bone are at least as important as bone mass, is osteoporosis (etymology: “porous bone”) really the best name for the condition?
 (See: In the Beginning was the Word JBJS: February 2006 - Volume 88 - Issue 2 - p 442-445 https://pubmed.ncbi.nlm.nih.gov/16452759/)